Transport Quasi-Monte Carlo: Theoretical analysis

 Lastly, we impose a condition on the growth rate of the function $f:\R^d\to\R$ itself. \begin{conditionC}[Growth condition on $f$] For all $\blambda\in\bbN_0^d$ with $|\blambda|\leq d$, and for arbitrarily small $B>0$, there exists $C>0$ such that

 for any $\bfx\in\R^d$. \end{conditionC}

 Note that the upper bound in the above condition is similar to the bound in inequality~\eqref{equ: assump T bound 1} appeared in Condition~\ref{assump: elementwise}, multiplied over $j=1,\ldots,d$.
-Take the base transformation to be $\Phi^{-1}$.
-Following a similar argument to Remark~\ref{rmk: bound}, for any $B>0$, if $|\partial^{\blambda} f|=O(e^{B\|\bfx\|_2^2})$, then the condition holds.
+Following a similar argument to Remark~\ref{rmk: bound}, if the base transformation is $\Phi^{-1}$, then the condition holds if for any $B>0$, $|\partial^{\blambda} f|=O(e^{B\|\bfx\|_2^2})$.
 This means that $f$ could be any polynomial function or exponential of any linear function.
 Consequently, this condition encompasses the scenarios where the goal is to evaluate moments of the target distribution, as long as the moments exist.

-When $G=\Phi^{-1}$, this upper bound also coincides with the growth rate studied in \cite{he2023error}.
-However, the paper \cite{he2023error} only considers the problem of estimating the Gaussian integral $\EE[\bfz\sim \N(0,I_d)]{f(\bfz)}$, in which case the integrand is $h=f\circ\Phi^{-1}$.
-In our problem, the integrand is $h=f\circ\tau$, where $\tau$ is a transport map that could be a lot more complicated than $\Phi^{-1}$.
-When no autoregressive transformations are used, the transport map reduces to $\tau=\Phi^{-1}$, in which case the growth rate condition on $f$ is the same as that in \cite{he2023error}.
+Moreover, this growth condition is the same condition needed for $f$ when computing the Gaussian integral $\EE[\bfz\sim \N(0,I_d)]{f(\bfz)}$.
+Specifically, for $f\circ\Phi^{-1}$ to satisfy the boundary growth condition~\ref{assump: growth}, the same growth rate $O(e^{B\|\bfx\|_2^2})$ is required for $f$, as shown in~\cite{he2023error}.